thoukydides/homebridge-skybell/README.md

 ### Snapshot Image

-This plugin uses the *avatar* image that the SkyBell HD periodically pushes to the SkyBell cloud.
-This is typically only updated once per hour.
-The update time shown within the HomeKit app will not indicate when the image was actually last updated.
+This plugin normally uses the *avatar* image that the SkyBell HD pushes to the SkyBell cloud once per hour.
+However, if a video was recorded more recently then its thumbnail will be used instead.
+The update time shown within the HomeKit app indicates when the image was requested, not when it was actually captured.

 ### Video and Audio Streams